 World Horizons is committed to leading and supporting the work of a ministry training programme called Filipus (www.filipus.org) which runs in cities in Turkey as well as in three Central Asian countries.
 Every year, new groups of local believers gather to live in a prayer-based community setting and receive applied training for ministry.
 In the afternoons the trainees give assistance to compassion projects, such as serving refugees or the homeless.
-Equipping participants to discover their part in mission, the training builds towards a cross-cultural ministry placement in another country.
-The vision is to see local believers equipped to share the gospel in their own countries as well as in other nations.
+Equipping participants to discover their part in mission, the training builds towards cross-cultural ministry placements in other cities and countries.
+The vision is to see local believers equipped to share the gospel and lead ministry in their own countries as well as in other nations.